 Resources and facilities

-We provide generous studio spaces that are enabled to be re-designed by students according to their needs, as well as for lectures to take place within the practical working environment.
-Our facilities include a professional printmaking studio (which allows for etching, relief and screen-printing), a wet darkroom, a 3D sculpture workshop with dedicated woodwork, metalwork (including hot metal casting) and ceramic areas, an audio video suite for filmmaking and a computer suite (Mac) with dedicated workstations.
+Fine Art facilities include a professional printmaking studio with facilities for etching, relief and screen-printing, a wet darkroom, a 3D sculpture workshop with dedicated woodwork, metalwork (including hot metal casting) andceramic areas, an audio video suite for filmmaking and a computer suite (Macintosh) with dedicated workstations.

 Awards and recognition